-OJJDP is committed to ensuring a competitive and standardized process for awarding grants.
+OJJDP and the SMART Office are committed to ensuring a competitive and standardized process for awarding grants.
 Applications will be screened initially to determine whether the applicant meets all eligibility requirements.
 Only applications submitted by eligible applicants that meet all other requirements will be evaluated, scored, and rated by a peer review panel.